8eth/phase-0-completing-assignments/README.md

 ## Learning Goals

-- Understand the steps needed to work on an assignment in GitHub and Canvas
+- Understand the steps needed to work on an assignment in GitHub and Canvas.

 ## Introduction